AlexGilleran/jsx-control-statements/README.md

 ### Choose Tag

 This is an alternative syntax for more complex conditional statements.
+Its a equivalent of `switch` statement for jsx.
 The syntax itself is XMLish and conforms by and large to JSTL or XSLT (the attribute is called `condition` instead of `test`):

 ```javascript